If you’re in your third trimester of pregnancy, congrats! Surviving the third trimester can be challenging, but you’re almost there.

 Especially if you’re a first-time mom, the third trimester can be a tad overwhelming.
 First of all, you’re possibly dealing with a whole new set of aches and pains in pretty much your entire body.

 On top of exhaustion, you’re supposed to get ready for your baby’s arrival.
-You know you’re supposed to get a birth plan together, learn how to feed your baby, set up a place for him or her to sleep…
+You know you’re supposed to put together a baby registry, get a birth plan together, learn how to feed your baby, set up a place for him or her to sleep…

 And everyone from dear Aunt Sally to the random little old lady in the grocery store is telling you what to do.
 No wonder you may be stressed out!

 But don’t worry, help is on the way!
 As someone who has been through the this process four times, I’m here to help you navigate how to take care of yourself during the third trimester.
 Learn gentle exercises you can use for back pain and pelvic pain during pregnancy.